 Finally, creating assessments with opportunities for creative skill development can help alleviate bias.
 Creativity can be defined as the ability to produce something novel and valuable (Kim & Zabelina, 2015).
 Creativity leverages intelligence and is a better predictor of creative accomplishments than is IQ (Kim, 2008).
 Creativity assessment may allow students to be evaluated “based on their actual cognitive ability rather than their ability to adapt to the culture of the majority” (Kim & Zabelina, 2015).

-With discussions, anonymous feedback, and customizable rubrics, professors can use Kritik to support and encourage student creativity while defining specific learning outcomes that match with the course curriculum.
+With discussions, anonymous feedback, and customizable rubrics, professors can use Kritik360 to support and encourage student creativity while defining specific learning outcomes that match the course curriculum.

 Blankenberger, B., Young McChesney, K., Schenbley, S. M., Moranski, K. R., & Dell, H. (2017) Measuring racial bias and general education assessment, Journal of General Education, 66(1-2), 42-59.